Parc Olympique Lyonnais: Top 14

+Concerts

 Other uses

 The venue hosted an outdoor Ligue Magnus ice hockey game between Lyon and Grenoble on 30 December 2016.
 In that game, Grenoble defeated Lyon 5–2; the attendance at that game was 25,142, which turned out to be the all-time record attendance for an ice hockey game in France.

 Parc Olympique Lyonnais hosted the finals of rugby union's European Rugby Champions Cup and European Rugby Challenge Cup in 2016.
-It is one of nine venues chosen for France's hosting of the 2023 Rugby World Cup.
+It was one of nine venues chosen for France's hosting of the 2023 Rugby World Cup.

-The stadium has hosted several musical performances, the first being by American singer will.i.am after the inaugural match on 9 January 2016.
-Other acts who have played there include Christophe Maé, Rihanna, Coldplay, Ed Sheeran, Phil Collins, Céline Dion, Rammstein, Red Hot Chili Peppers and The Rolling Stones.
+The stadium will also host the match between France and England on the final weekend of the 2024 Six Nations on 16 March 2024; this is because the Stade de France in Saint-Denis is unavailable while it is being prepared for use in the 2024 Summer Olympics.